 The mayor V Indirani Ponvasanth, the minister of commercial taxes P Moorthy, the minister of municipal administration K N Nehru, the minister of rural development Periya Karuppan, the finance minister P T R Palanivel Thiagarajan, and the corporation commissioner Simranjeet Singh Kahlon were all present.
 Stalin later unveiled a 13-foot-tall bronze statue of Dr. B. R. Ambedkar at Perungudi, close to the airport in Madurai.
 There was also Thol Thirumavalavan, the leader of the VCK.

-TN Sanitation Workers Development Scheme Highlights
+TN Sanitation Workers Development Scheme Details

 |Scheme Name||Sanitation Workers Development Scheme|